samhit-yadav/fluxkart-backend/README.md

 Health check endpoint

 ### POST /identify
-Description: Identifies and consolidates contact information based on email and/or phone number. \n Request Body:
+Description: Identifies and consolidates contact information based on email and/or phone number.

+Request Body:

 ```